Mavrios/Clinic-Management-System/README.md

 # Clinic-Management-System
 This is an C project to manage clinic easily

- ** **There's an two login system one for admin and the second one for user or clint
+ ** **At the beginning of the system it asks the user to choose between admin mode and user mode.

 ## Admin Mode: